microsoft/pxt/docs/courses/cornellMPS2017.md

 * a final report (mark down) about the project;
 * the project ``README`` file with link to the live editor, a screenshot, final report, how-to-build information and licensing information.

-# Week 1: Getting started with MakeCode
+# Getting started with MakeCode

 1. Get a [GitHub](https://www.github.com) account, if you don't already have one;
 2. Download and install a git client or [GitHub client](https://desktop.github.com);